Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 ## HC-05 Command Mode

+Not supported with Bootloader Uploader at this time.
+You need to set HC05 baud to 57600 with alternative method online.
 The **Command Mode** allows you to configure the HC-05 Bluetooth module, including changing:

 - Baud rate
 - Password